harrischristiansen/MembersPortal/README.md

 A web application for clubs and organizations to manage their members and events.
 Members can create accounts and manage their profile (including name, contact info, links, projects, work, and events attended).
 The portal also includes an event management system, including registration, checkin, attendee messaging, and analytics.

-This project was originally developed for Purdue Hackers.
+This project was originally developed for [Purdue Hackers](http://www.purduehackers.com).
 Purdue Hackers is a community of students who collaborate, learn, and build kick-ass technical projects.
-This project was developed to function as a public manifest of the members of Purdue Hackers, store their information, and record their attendance at events.

 ## Features

 - [X] Members
 	- [X] Register, Login
 	- [X] Reset Password
-	- [X] Profiles (Password, Picture, About, Links, Resume, Status) + Locations + Event History
+	- [X] Profiles (Password, Picture, About, Links, Resume, Status) + Locations + Projects + Event History
 		- [ ] Automatic Status Changes (Member/Inactive/Alumni)
 		- [ ] Mailing List Integration
 		- [ ] Log Profile changes